 In addition, funds you deposit by check may be delayed for a longer period under the following circumstances:

 We will notify you if we delay your ability to withdraw funds for any of these reasons and we will tell you when the funds will be available.
 Funds will generally be available no later than seven (7) business days after the day of your deposit.

 If we cash a check for you that is drawn on another bank we may withhold the availability of a corresponding amount of funds that are already in your account.
 Those funds will be available at the time funds from the check we cashed would have been available if you had deposited it.
-For example, if we cash a $100 local check for you $100 of funds already in your account will not be available until the third business day after the day we cashed the check.

 If we accept for deposit a check that is drawn on another bank, we may make funds from the deposit available for withdrawal immediately but delay your availability to withdraw a corresponding amount of funds that you have on deposit in another account with us.
 The funds in the other account would then not be available for withdrawal until the time periods that are described elsewhere in this disclosure for the type of check you deposited.